(Updated January 5, 2021)

 - Pennsylvania:

-- PA, WV (specific counties): Variety Pittsburgh (funds adaptive tricycles only)
+- PA, WV (specific counties): Variety Children’s Charity Pittsburgh (funds bikes, strollers and communication devices only)

 National organizations may provide funding assistance for diagnosis–specific AT or therapy needs, and/or help parents request pro–bono durable medical equipment.

-Or do it the fun way: sign up at the Tadpole Adaptive Registry, create your own fund drive and get your friends and family on board to help raise funds for the equipment you need.
+Or do it the fun way: sign up at Tadpole Adaptive, create your own fund drive and get your friends and family on board to help raise funds for the equipment you need.

 Here are a couple other online fundraising websites you may want to check out.
 These sites can help you quickly set up a fundraising campaign that is easy to share with your friends and acquaintances through social media: